Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 1. Set Up Your Document Correctly

-• Before starting, ensure your document is created at the final size PLUS bleed (add 0.25″ total – 0.125″ on each side)
+• Before starting, ensure your document is created at the final size PLUS bleed (add 0.25″ total – 0.125″ on each side).
+For example, a letter size of 8.5″x11″ should be 8.75″ x 11.25 with bleed.

 • Go to Image > Image Size